harrisonlab/phytophthora_fragariae/Genbank_corrections.md

 Check these contigs via BLAST and create a list of those that are genuine contaminants

+From BLAST, none of them look like it, so ignore these results

 ## Additional contaminant contigs were identified manually and removed

 ```bash